How to determine the automation rule that updated an issue

 Summary

-This guide will provide a SQL query that can help to identify which automation rule is executing to update an issue.
+This guide will provide SQL queries that will help identify automation rules:

 Solution